hessu/aprsc/doc/CONTRIBUTING.md

 Broken code on the live APRS-IS server network can break the whole network.
 This has the potential of making a lot of people unhappy.
-Before connecting modified to the real APRS-IS, *DO* *RUN* the test suite to make sure it's working to some degree.
+Before connecting modified code to the real APRS-IS, *DO* *RUN* the test suite to make sure it's working to some degree.

 Checking out current development source code